20 Jul A Guide on How To Perform a Comprehensive But Simple Website Audit

 Content audits help in taking note of the areas in your website that need improvement.
 For example, optimising your blog posts to add keywords in your meta descriptions to improve your search engine rankings.
 Adding keywords to your content gives search engines clues about what your web page is about.

-Paid Tools vs Free Tools
+Paid Tools vs Free Tools for Simple Website Audit

 A good website audit takes every element that affects a website’s ranking in search engines into consideration.
 It also offers insight and analysis to a website’s overall traffic and individual pages.